jaketlarson/cooltip/README.md

 # Cooltip
 In many web projects, I find myself wishing I had a tooltip plugin on hand.
-There are many out there, but I find that many are pretty heavy or outdated.
+There are many out there, but I often find they are pretty heavy, complex or outdated.
 So, I decided to make my own plugin.

 Cooltip is a jQuery tooltip plugin, intended to be lightweight and flexible.